-At the time of the delivery of a series of the Bonds, the Good Faith Deposit for such series will be applied against the purchase price for such series of the Bonds or will be retained as liquidated damages upon the failure of the successful bidder to take and pay for such series of the Bonds in accordance with the terms of its bid.
-The successful bidder for a series of the Bonds shall have no right in or to the Good Faith Deposit for such series if it fails to complete the purchase of, and payment in full of, such series of the Bonds for any reason whatsoever, unless such failure of performance shall be caused by an act or omission of the County.
-No interest will be paid upon a Good Faith Deposit to the applicable successful bidder.
-Notwithstanding the foregoing, should the successful bidder fail to pay for the applicable series of the Bonds at the price and on the date agreed upon, the County retains the right to seek further compensation for damages sustained as a result of the successful bidder so doing.
+At the time of the delivery of the Bonds, the Good Faith Deposit will be applied against the purchase price for the Bonds or will be retained as liquidated damages upon the failure of the successful bidder to take and pay for the Bonds in accordance with the terms of its bid.
+The successful bidder for the Bonds shall have no right in or to the Good Faith Deposit if it fails to complete the purchase of, and payment in full of, the Bonds for any reason whatsoever, unless such failure of performance shall be caused by an act or omission of the County.
+No interest will be paid upon the Good Faith Deposit to the successful bidder.
+Notwithstanding the foregoing, should the successful bidder fail to pay for the Bonds at the price and on the date agreed upon, the County retains the right to seek further compensation for damages sustained as a result of the successful bidder so doing.

-If the original aggregate principal amount of a series of the Bonds is adjusted as described above under "Adjustments to Principal Amounts", no adjustment will be made to the applicable Good Faith Deposit.
+If the original aggregate principal amount of the Bonds is adjusted as described above under "Adjustments to Principal Amounts", no adjustment will be made to the Good Faith Deposit.